 Through the help of our funders for the CREATE Tour project, we were able to use some of the money to create a promotional film to show the impact that CREATETour has had across the three districts so far:

 Take a look at our Rural Arts You-Tube channel to see our past videos, including the CREATETour project in Richmond in October 2017

-In February and March 2019, Leeds based company, RJC Dance, will be touring to Ryedale with their show 'Still Blazin'', for which they will also be working with the young people from Norton College to create a carnival style curtain raiser piece, that the young people will get the chance to tour to four different venues in the area:
+In February and March 2019, Leeds based company, RJC Dance, toured to Ryedale with their show 'Still Blazin'', for which they worked with the young people from Kirkham Henry Dance Studios to create a carnival style curtain raiser piece, that the young people got the chance to tour to The Milton Rooms performance.

 Tuesday 5th March - Norton College (for students only)

 Friday 8th March - The Milton Rooms, Malton

 Still Blazin’ is a high energy show delivering a feast of dance styles to amaze and delight all generations.
 RJC Dance originates from a Black British perspective.
 Reggae, Jazz and Contemporary dance styles influence the company’s choreographic approach, which fuses social dance forms with contemporary dance techniques.